Plone Selected for 2017 Google Summer of Code

 Google program encourages student developers to participate in open source

-Plone, the premier Python-based content management system, is one of the organizations that have been selected for the 2016 Google Summer of Code (GSoC).
+Plone, the secure, enterprise-scale Python web content management system, is one of the organizations that have been selected for the 2017 Google Summer of Code (GSoC).

 GSoC is a global program focused on bringing more student developers into open source software development.
 Students work with an open source organization on a 3 month programming project during their break from school.